MeasureAuthoringTool/QDM-QICore-Conversion/README.md

 Rebuild the project.

 ## Deployment Considerations
+These microservices are not intended to be publically exposed on internet, they are used (consumed) by CMS MAT and in future Bonnie applications.
+For testing purpose only `mat-fhir-services` should be exposed, but not in pre-production or production deployments.
+Some things to consider,
+1. These services should be co-located on same host or vm, `mat-fhir-services` will call `qdm-qicore-mapping-services` and `cql-elm-translation` services.
+2.  mongodb should be deployed on same host or vm.
+3. Can be co-located with HAPI-FHIR resource server.
+4. MAT and MAT mysql database does not need to be co-located on same host or vm.
+5. HAPI-FHIR resource server mysql database does not need to be co-located on same host or vm.

 ## Running the project Locally As Micro-Service
 Note: Both mat-fhir-services and cql-elm-translation project profiles should built with  be `profile` set to `local`.